-The Runner duck is one of the most easily recognisable ducks and has always been popular due to their charm, striking appearance and high egg production.
+The Runner duck is one of the most easily recognizable ducks and has always been popular due to their charm, striking appearance and high egg production.
 It is the furthest shape from the traditional Mallard breed.
-The Runner arrived in the UK from Asia in the 1850s but it has been around for a lot longer.
+The Runner arrived in the UK from Asia in the 1850s, but it has been around for a lot longer.
 It featured in the hieroglyphics of ancient Javan temples and is one of the descendants of the traditional herding ducks of Indo-Chinese Peninsula.
 The Runner has been used to create new breeds such as the Khaki Campbell.
-Indian Runners have been voted Omlet\'s favourite duck.
+Indian Runners have been voted Omlet's favorite duck.